 State Bank of Morning Sun, IA was founded by brothers W.A. and Carl Thompson.
-They both worked as officers; Will was also the first Bank President.
+They both worked as officers, and Will was also the first bank president.
 Housed in a small room near the front of the Holiday Department Store, customers could browse furniture and china while waiting to do their banking.
 The original 1800’s style vault, which was made of plaster and bricks with a ¾ inch layered steel door, was used up until 1969.
-It was complete with daily adjusted time lock and burglar alarm that was prone to misfiring the loud bells outside.
+It was complete with a daily adjusted time lock and burglar alarm that was prone to misfiring the loud bells outside.

 The young M.H.
 McDonald, grandson of W.A., was hired as a janitor/assistant to replace Rose Thompson, the third member of the three-employee family team.
 Through lots of hard work, he would continue to climb up the ladder to finally earn the title his grandfather once did - Bank President.
 He would retire exactly sixty years to the day of his first bank cleaning.

 Shaken by the Great Depression, the bank ultimately emerged from the national financial wreckage with great pride and very few scars.
 State Bank of Morning Sun was then reorganized and chartered as Iowa State Bank.